Aamil-Khan-Mahar/ML-Group12-CS438/README.md

 # ML-Group12-CS438
-### This repository is for our Machine Learning Project for CS 438 at LUMS by Dr. Agha.
+### This repository is for our Machine Learning Project for CS 438 at LUMS by Dr. Agha Ali Raza.
-### Assigned TA: Essa Jan
+### Assigned TA: Essa
 # Group Members:
 1. Aamil Khan Mahar
 2. Ahmed Zubair